jeffreykegler/old_kollos/notes/misc/leo2.md

 You pose this question at the end of your right recursion tutorial, and I think it can be answered, "yes".
-With Leo's optimization,
 The advantage here can be seen in another of your excellent writeups -- [the one motivating Earley parsing] (http://loup-vaillant.fr/tutorials/earley-parsing/what-and-why).
 Leo's optimization would have allowed you to make much stronger claims for Earley parsing:

-+ If a yacc or bison
++ If yacc or bison
     can parse a grammar in linear time, a Leo parser can parse it in linear time.